Policy on Degradable Additives in Plastics

 Degradable additives have been on the market since the 1980s.
 They typically are pro-oxidant products containing transition metal ions such as cobalt, iron, manganese and/or nickel.
 When added to standard resin, typically at a one to five percent loading, the plastics containing these materials degrade into smaller molecules under exposure to heat and oxygen.
 The additive producers say the additives break down the carbon-to-carbon bond in the plastics when undergoing sunlight, heat, and/or mechanical stress, and thus allow microbes to convert the smaller plastic molecules to water and simple gases, such as carbon dioxide and/or methane.
 The plastic products containing additives are produced on standard equipment.

-Testing by the members of the Association of Post Consumer Plastic Recyclers (APR) shows that these plastics are not recyclable.
+Testing by the members of the Association of Plastic Recyclers (APR) shows that these plastics are not recyclable.
 APR’s policy states that “they’re a contaminant in the recycling stream.
 Claims of recyclability are unfounded, untested, and possibly misleading as outlined in the Federal Trade Commission’s Green Guide.”

 The principal concern is that a recycled resin containing degradable additives renders any ensuing recycled product, such as a bottle, pipe, or carpet, unsellable because the product has reduced quality and shortened service life.
 This concern includes issues of product liability.